Don’t try to comprehend with your mind. Your minds are very limited. Use your intuition. ~ M. L’Engle (A Wind in the Door)

 So how can we listen to our intuition in order to lead more happy and whole lives?
 I’ve asked the same question many times.
-Here is what I’ve learnt:
+Here is what I’ve learned:

-- Learn to trust your intuition by listening without judgement.
-Most of us, myself included, have a terribly strong Critic inside of us that loves to analze and nitpick everything to death.
+- Learn to trust your intuition by listening without judgment.
+Most of us, myself included, have a terribly strong Critic inside of us that loves to analyze and nitpick everything to death.
 Listening to your intuition isn’t about simply paying attention to it, it’s also about allowing it to say what it must without us undermining it.
-The more we get into the habit of listening without judgement, the easier it will be to seriously take into consideration what our instinct is trying to tell us.
+The more we get into the habit of listening without judgment, the easier it will be to seriously take into consideration what our instinct is trying to tell us.